stanekTM/RX_Cabell_8ch_Motor_Servo/README.md

 When the receiver is restarted, it will start in Bind mode.

-## Setting Failsafe Values
+## Fail-safe
-**Do not set fail-safe values while in flight!** Please see the Customizing Fail-safe Values section for more information.
+* The receiver fail-safes after 1 second when no packets are received.
+If a connection is not restored within 3 seconds then the receiver will disarm.
+* At fail-safe the channels are set to the fail-safe value.
+* When a receiver is bound the failsafe values are reset to the default values and all channels at mid-point.

+## Customizing fail-safe values
+**Do not set fail-safe values while in flight!** Due to the length of time it takes to write the new fail-safe values to EEPROM, the receiver may go into fail-safe mode while saving the values, causing loss of control of the model.
+Before flying a model, always test the fail-safe values after they have been set.

+Fail-safe set mode will set the fail-safe values.
+This can be done one of two ways:
+* A set fail-safe packet can be sent from the transmitter.
+The values from the first packet in a series for set fail-safe packets are saved as the new fail-safe values.
+The LED is turned on when a set fail-safe packet is received, and stays on as long as set fail-safe packets continue to be received.
+The LED is turned off when set fail-safe values stop being received.
+* After the receiver has initialized, the bind button (or bind jumper) can be held for one to 2 seconds until the LED is turned on.
+The values from the first packet received after the LED is turned on will be saved as the new fail-safe values.
+The LED will turn off when the button is released (or jumper removed).

+When fail-safe set mode is entered, the LED is turned on and stays on until the fail-safe set mode is exited.
+Only the values from the first packet received in fail-safe set mode are saved (this is to avoid accidentally using up all of the EEPROMs limited number of write operations).

+### procedure:
 * Navigate to the model "SETUP" page.
 * Place all switches in the desired fail-safe state.
 * Move the sticks to the desired fail-safe state.
 Hold them in this position until the fail-safe settings are recorded by the receiver.
 * While holding the sticks, change the sub-protocol to "F-Safe".
 DO not go past "F-Safe".
 If you even briefly go to "Unbind" the receiver will un-bind.
-* When the LED is turned on, the Fail-safe settings are recorded.
+* When the LED is turned on, the fail-safe settings are recorded.
 * Change the sub-protocol back to the original setting and the LED will turn off.

 Always test the Fail-safe settings before flying.
-Turning off the transmitter should initiate a Fail-safe after one second.
+Turning off the transmitter should initiate a fail-safe after one second.

+## Safety
+When powered on the **receiver starts out in an armed state**.
+However, if no signal is detected within 3 seconds the receiver dis-arms.
+The receiver also dis-arms if an RC signal is lost for 3 seconds.

+Powering on the model before the transmitter will cause the receiver to dis-arm in 3 seconds as long as there is no RC signal.
+During this power on time there is no output from the receiver until an RC signal is first received from the transmitter.

+Powering the transmitter off before the model will cause the receiver to dis-arm after 3 seconds.

 ## Telemetry
 When the sub-protocol is set to "V3 Telm", the receiver sends telemetry packets back to the transmitter.
 Three values are returned, a simulated RSSI, and the voltages on the Arduino pins A6 and A7 as telemetry values A1 and A2.